xdmushui/partner-center-sdk/develop/get-invoice-by-id.md

 ## <span id="Response"></span><span id="response"></span><span id="RESPONSE"></span>Response

-If successful, this method returns an **InvoiceSummary** object in the response.
+If successful, this method returns an **Invoice** object in the response.

 **Response success and error codes**